bashirulazam/within-triplet-debias/README.md

 # Training and Testing

-We implemented the publicly available baseline Kang et al. (Unbiased scene graph generation from biased training).
+We generate measurements from the publicly available baselines released by Kang et al. (Unbiased scene graph generation from biased training).
 The github link for baseline training and testing is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch

 # Uncertain evidence from baseline model